WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 37: Blob- and contour detection applied to images</em>
 </p>

+Blob detection excels at highlighting regions that stand out from their surroundings.
+In image 3 of figure 37 (with tram tracks), it better detects the windows on the left building because the pixels differ from the surrounding pixels.
+In contrast, contour detection is strongest at tracing boundaries and sharp intensity changes, so it better captures the right-hand building’s windows with their well-defined edges.
+Similar patterns can be seen in the other images.

 ### <a id="contour-section-4"></a> 4.
 Discuss the advantages and limitations of each technique.